ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/user.md

    CREATE USER user1 IDENTIFIED WITH plaintext_password by '1', bcrypt_password by '2', plaintext_password by '3''
    ```

+Note:
+1. Older versions of ClickHouse might not support the syntax of multiple authentication methods.
+Therefore, if the ClickHouse server contains such users and is downgraded to a version that does not support it, such users will become unusable and some user related operations will be broken.
+In order to downgrade gracefully, one must set all users to contain a single authentication method prior to downgrading.
+Alternatively, if the server was downgraded without the proper procedure, the faulty users should be dropped.
-Note: `no_password` can not co-exist with other authentication methods for security reasons.
+2. `no_password` can not co-exist with other authentication methods for security reasons.
 Therefore, you can only specify
 `no_password` if it is the only authentication method in the query.

 ## User Host